kushalpagolu/EpocX_Tello_Final_Submission/readme.md

-## 4. Why this structure works perfectly
+## 4. Why this structure works
-You’re forming your feature vector like this:
+The feature vector looks like this:

 | **Category** | **Why it's included** |